Don't Speak: Clients from Substance-Dependent Families Guide

 Young children naturally assume they cause everything around them (what Piaget called "preoperational thinking").
 Without the ability to discuss family problems, children create their own explanations: "If I am good, Mum won't be angry with me and drink."

-The Impact of Silence: 6 Key Effects
+The Impact of Silence: 6 Key Effects You'll See

 1. Squashed Curiosity